LongTailBio/large_project_specification/specification.md

 ### Sources

 Sources define where data is stored for a given project.
-Sources itself is a map from `source_name -> source_definition`. `source_definition` may be (almost) any valid YAML but is intended to minimally define a storage location.
-The exception is that each `source_definition` must define a `file_schema`, a map from keys ([a-zA-Z0-9_-], case insensitive) to value types.
-Every file with the given source is expected to fulfill this schema.
+Sources itself is a map from `source_name -> definiton`.
 Sources may not be named any of the reserved key names.

-Note that `file_schema` may actually be empty in which case it will serve solely as a flag to indicate that a file should be found at a given source.
-Not all files must be present in every source.
+All spec files must declare at least one source.

+Each source must declare a `type` which must be one of the following:
+- s3
+- local
+- tarball

+Depending on the `type` the source must declare additional keys.

+#### S3
+Source keys:
+- `bucket_name`, the name of the bucket
+- `endpoint_url`, optionally specify an endpoint url.
+Defaults to aws

+File keys:
+- `remote_path`: optionally specify a path for the file within an s3 bucket.
+Defaults to `path`.
+It is not recomended to use a different path.

+#### Local
+Source keys:
+- `hostname` the hostname of the system
+- `root_dir` the directory from which all paths should be interpreted

+File keys:
+_None_

+#### Tarball
+Source keys:
+- `file`, A file spec (see below) where the tarball can be found.
+Must rely on a different source.

+File keys:
+- `remote_path`: optionally specify a path for the file within the tarball.
+Defaults to `path`.
+It is not recomended to use a different path.

 ### Files